nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

         "Disable 'Make Template'" in Tux Paint Config. or running Tux Paint with the "notemplateexport" option).

-      + Click the red 'Back' arrow button at the lower right of the list to cancel and return to the picture you were drawing.
+      o Click the red 'Back' arrow button at the lower right of the list to cancel and return to the picture you were drawing.

     ⌨ Note: You can also press [Control / ⌘] + [O] on the keyboard to bring up